Curtis Lewis

 Basic Training and MOS Training in California

 Curtis Lewis graduated high school in 1952 and jointed the Air Force right away.
-He attended basic training at Lackland Air Force Base in San Antonio, Texas.
-After earning high scores in the technology industry, he was sent to California to learn his military operational specialty.
-While in California, he was able to see many of his Army friends leave for Korea, but not all returned.
+He describes attending basic training at Lackland Air Force Base in San Antonio, Texas.
+After earning high scores in the technology industry, he reports he was sent to California to learn his military operational specialty.
+While in California, he remembers seeing many of his Army friends leave for Korea, but not all returned.

 Share YouTube: